genestack/user-tutorials/source/tutorials/Microbiome_analysis/quality-control-of-raw-reads.rst

 .. image:: images/Microbiome_basic_statistics.png
 .. :scale: 70 %

-Our sample contains 470,459 paired-end reads, which all together give us a sequence of 236,170,418 bp in length.
+Our sample contains 470,459 paired-end reads, which all together gives us a sequence of 236,170,418 bp in length.
 The GC content is about 49%.

 **Sequence length distribution** module gives us information about read length